STAND. COM. REP. NO. 2911

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Energy and Environment and Health that are attached to this report, your Committees concur with the intent and purpose of S.R.
-No. 84, as amended herein, and recommend that it be referred to the Committee on Ways and Means, in the form attached hereto as S.R.
-No. 84, S.D.
-1.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2361, H.D.
+2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 2361, H.D.
+2, S.D.
+1, and be referred to the Committee on Ways and Means.